 Plaintiff’s lawyer said after the verdict that the parents are “relieved that they’re going to have the economic resources to take care of their child, not only for their own natural lives but for their child’s.”
 This is the big fear of almost any parent in a birth injury case.
-When I/we die, who is going to take care of my child?
-Must be one of the worst fears imaginable.
+When I/we die, who will take care of my child?
+It must be one of the worst fears imaginable.

 2013 Update: This verdict was reversed.
 This case settled before it was re-tried.

 Cerebral palsy refers to any one of several neurological disorders that alter body movement and muscle coordination.
 The condition is permanent, but it does not worsen over time.
 The cerebral palsy often travels with disturbances of cognition, coordination, perception, communication, and behavior.
 Cerebral palsy victims also often have epilepsy, seizures, secondary musculoskeletal problems, and altered sensation.

 Other disorders that are often found in children with cerebral palsy include vision disturbances, oral motor dysfunction (swallowing, chewing, sucking), and asymmetry of linear growth.

 Neurologic classifications of cerebral palsy include spastic (the most common) dyskinetic, and ataxic.
 The spastic CP has 5 types:

 - Monoplegia – one limb involvement

 - Tetraplegia – four extremities and truncal involvement